suryasr007/algorithms/DataStructures.md

     * Constant time to add/remove at the end.
     * Linear time to add/remove at an arbitary location.
     * In all the languages, arrays are implemented.
 Yes, even in python.
+    * In terms of memory, As the size of arrays increases, they are not very efficent as it has to grab a contiguous memeory.

 #### Dynamic Arrays
     * We can extend the array size in case of dynamic arrays.
 This can be implemeneted by adding few more opeartions to Static array